 Is dental cover included in my pet insurance?

-What is accident only insurance?
+What is accident-only insurance?

-What is lifetime pet insurance?
+What does lifetime pet insurance mean?

-What is time-limited cover?
+What is per condition cover?